- Related links

 Many electronics can no longer be put in the trash in Wisconsin and must be reused, recycled or managed as hazardous waste.
-The information below will help you prepare your electronics for reuse or recycling, choose a recycler, and find an electronics collection site or contact a recycler for larger volumes of e-waste.
+The information below will help you prepare your electronics for reuse or recycling, find an electronics collection site or contact a recycler for larger volumes of e-waste.

-For businesses, schools, institutions, non-profits, governments and others, especially if you have a large number of items to recycle, see the DNR publication Managing Used Electronics for more information on your options.
+For businesses, schools, institutions, non-profits and governments , especially if you have a large number of items to recycle, see the DNR publication Managing Used Electronics for more information on your options.